-Receiving a soccer throw-in for most soccer players is a time of nervousness… No matter the age or level you can see players are not comfortable while receiving the ball from a throw in.
-Even in the High School, College and even some Pro Defender’s just don’t look clean on the ball.
+Receiving a soccer throw-in for most soccer players [even college players] is a time of nervousness… No matter the age or level you can see players are not comfortable while receiving the ball from a throw in.
+Just don’t get this mixed up with taking the throw in.
+You see younger players practice the actual throw, but there’s not a focus on receiving it.
+Of all the things youth players practice, receiving throw-ins is something that should be taught more because it happens every game.

-5 reasons players arn’t good at receiving a soccer throw-in
+5 reasons players aren’t good at receiving a soccer throw-in

 - Most Teams/Players never work on this compared to passing on the ground or volley’s and an over-hand soccer throw-in is much harder to control compared to a underhand volley toss.